icebeam030/Algorithms/README.md

 # Algorithms
-C++ implementation of popular basic algorithms
+C++ implementation of popular algorithms and data structures

 Compiled with Visual Studio 2019